 Solink can work with a variety of camera types and brands.
 Hanwha and Axis cameras are two well-regarded brands.

-How much does a commercial security camera system cost?
+How much does a business security camera system cost?

-The price of a commercial security camera system will depend on how many cameras are required, the types of cameras deployed, how long the video needs to be retained, and several other factors.
+The price of a business security camera system will depend on how many cameras are required, the types of cameras deployed, how long the video needs to be retained, and several other factors.

 What are the top types of CCTV cameras?